queryluke/masseffect-5e/static/data/tools/vehicles.md

 ---

 Proficiency with a vehicle applies to one type of environment.
 The proficiency reflects the ability to navigate and maneuver within the environment and is not limited to a specific vehicle.
-For example, a hover craft could be a land or water vehicle.
+For example, a hovercraft could be a land or water vehicle.

 ### Vehicle Types